Ed Sheerhan, 2017

 The worst thing about my hometown is ____.

-- Post-Listening Review the past-tense verbs in the song with a lyrics cloze exercise.
+- Grammar Review the past-tense verbs in the song with a lyrics gap-fill exercise.
 (There are 13 past-tense verbs–5 regular and 8 irregular.)

-- Post-Listening Watch an official music video.
-There are two that are suitable for most classrooms—one is a lyrics video, and the other is a live performance in a BBC studio.
-A third official video has many scenes of teenagers drinking alcohol and smoking.
+- Listening Watch a music video.
+There are two that are suitable for most classrooms—the official lyric video and a live performance in a BBC studio.
+The official music video has many scenes of teenagers drinking alcohol and smoking.
 Previewing this video is advised.